gdmbenedict/gdmbenedict/README.md

 ## 💼 I’m currently working on...
 I'm currently working on a prototype for a MetroidVania game (working title: Vain) for my game development class.
 The core elements of this game are of course 2D action combat and platforming.
 An elevator pitch for this game may be something like this: "Betrayed and cast down from divinity by her children, the goddess must now make her way back up the divine tower to take back her powers and enact her revenge".

-Right now I'm working on a combat re-work for the game to provide some more fluid and responsive combat than my first prototype build of the project.
+Right now I'm in the prototyping / pre-production phase of this project.

 If you want to see updates on the project you can do so by view [this playlist](https://youtube.com/watch?v=xdYTklGnodY&list=PLYCHzlj4rAu38qnKfRdh80x80c-6fof64&index=1&t=0s).

+I'm also working on making a text based rpg in the same style as Rogue. this project is still just in it's begining phases and there isn't enough to show here, but I will have updates on the project here in the future.

 ## 📂 Things I've done...
 I've done a few things in the field of programming. here are some highlights.